 Applying master pages

-Using multiple hierarchical master pages
+Using multiple hierarchical masters

-Master pages as layers
+Masters as layers

 Master page layers

-Expanded master page entry on the Layers panel, showing unedited and edited master page content (indicated with solid and dotted vertical turquoise markers, respectively).
+Expanded master page entry on the Layers panel, showing unedited and edited master content (indicated with solid and dotted vertical turquoise markers, respectively).

-By selecting the master page's layer on the Layers panel, the inherited content can be collectively transformed.
-Individual objects cannot be selected on the panel and then transformed, unless you detach the master page.
+By selecting the master page's layer entry, the inherited content can be collectively transformed.
+Individual objects can only be transformed by detaching the master page.
 The content of text objects and picture frames can be edited, though.

 To prevent inadvertent transformation or editing of inherited content (other than text/picture frame content), select and then lock the master layer on the Layers panel.